With its magnificent literature, richly expressive language and fascinating history, Russia appeals to a wide variety of interests.

 If you are studying for a joint degree combining Russian with another subject, around half of the degree programme will consist of Russian language and literature, and around half will be made up of courses related to the other subject.

-For more information, please see Russian on the Faculty of Medieval and Modern Languages website.
+Visit Russian on the Faculty of Medieval and Modern Languages website for more information.